Geraldo Perdomo Player Props: Diamondbacks vs. Rays

 Geraldo Perdomo At The Plate

-- Perdomo has had an RBI in 22 games this season (34.4%), including seven multi-RBI outings (10.9%).
-He has also driven in three or more of his team's runs in three contests.
+- Perdomo has an RBI in 22 of 65 games this year, with multiple RBI in seven of them.
+He has also driven home three or more of his team's runs in three contests.

-- He has scored in 30 games this season, with multiple runs five times.
+- He has scored in 46.2% of his games this season, with two or more runs scored in 7.7%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.